Nobody Speak: Release

 "Nobody Speak" was first made available through the Run the Jewels Record Store Day release.
 It consisted of a special virtual reality cardboard viewer, which held a code that granted the purchaser to a free digital download of the song.
 The song was eventually made available for a paid download through Mass Appeal Records.
-The song was later released as a limited edition 12" vinyl single on August 24, 2016 through Mass Appeal and Liquid Amber.
+The song was later released as a limited edition 12" vinyl single on August 24, 2016, through Mass Appeal and Liquid Amber.

 Music video

 A music video for "Nobody Speak" was released on August 24, 2016.
 The video, which has been described as "brutal [and] politically charged", features political representatives in a meeting.
-The leaders of the groups begin a rap battle against each other, which after around 90 seconds turns into an all-out brawl involving virtually everyone in the meeting room.
+The leaders of the groups begin a rap battle against each other, staged as a political debate, which after around 90 seconds turns into an all-out brawl involving virtually everyone in the meeting room in a form of legislative violence.
 The video finishes with one leader preparing to impale his counterpart with an American flag.

 The leaders of the groups are played by Igor Tsyshkevych and Ian Bailey.
 Shadow commented on the video, saying that they wanted to make a "positive, life-affirming video that captures politicians at their election-year best.
 We got this instead."
 Killer Mike also commented on the video, saying that "It's such a dope video ... it's what I really wish Trump and Hillary would just do and get it over with."

 The video was directed by Sam Pilling and features cameo appearances of Shadow, El-P, and Killer Mike.
 It was filmed at the "Ukrainian Dim" (Ukrainian House) exhibition center in Kyiv, Ukraine.

 Use in media

 The song has appeared in trailers for films including Suburbicon, Booksmart, and Good Boys.

+The song is used briefly in Deadpool 2.

+The song is used in The Happytime Murders during a brief fight scene.

 A television ad campaign in 2021 for the electric Cadillac Lyriq automobile featured the instrumental portion of the song.

+The song plays during the end credits for “My Dripping Sleep”, the 3rd episode of season 1 of Netflix’s drama Ozark.

+The song also appears in "Prague", the 8th episode of season 1 of HBO's satirical dark comedy drama Succession.